openconfig/featureprofiles/feature/experimental/gribi/ate_tests/route_addition_during_failover_test/README.md

 *   Start injecting another 1000 IPv4Entries(`IPBlock2: 198.18.100.1/22`) in default VRF with NHGID: #1.

-*   Check for gRIBI coredumps in the DUT and validate that none are present.
+*   Check for gRIBI core dumps in the DUT and validate that none are present.

+    TODO: check for any core dumps generated during the test execution time

 *   Concurrently, trigger a supervisor switchover using gNOI `SwitchControlProcessor` while `IPBlock2` entries are only partially installed.

-*   Check for gRIBI coredumps in the DUT and validate that none are present post failover
+*   Check for gRIBI core dumps in the DUT and validate that none are present post failover

+    TODO: check for any new core dumps post failover

 *   Following reconnection of the gRIBI client to a new master supervisor, validate if partially ACKed entries of `IPBlock2` are present as FIB_PROGRAMMED using a Get RPC.